 What is the difference between microfiber and microsuede?

 Microsuede is simply a type of microfiber.
 Most microfiber weaves feel particularly smooth and soft, but microsuede is made to have the raised texture of suede.
 Even though the look and quality of microsuede isn’t exactly the same as suede, it can be strikingly similar.
 However, the easy-care advantage of microsuede furniture may more than make up for any visual differences.

 Microfiber is highly water resistant, but it’s not completely immune to stains.
 The especially tight weave of microfiber causes any liquids to bead up and sit on the surface of the fiber for a short time instead of soaking right into the fabric.
 If you can clean up the liquid before it soaks into the microfiber, it will be as if nothing ever spilled on your furniture.

 How do you clean microfiber furniture?

-Keeping microfiber furniture free of dust and crumbs is easy.
-Use a vacuum with a soft-brush attachment to get any loose dirt off the cushions and out of seams.
-If you do happen to get a liquid stain or smudged dirt or food on your furniture, start by reading the manufacturer’s care instructions.
+Keeping microfiber furniture clean is easy.
+To keep it free of dust and crumbs, use a vacuum with a soft-brush attachment to get any loose debris off the cushions and out of seams.
+If you do happen to get a liquid stain or smudged dirt or food on your microsuede furniture, start by reading the manufacturer’s care instructions.
 If the care instructions say your couch, chair, or ottoman is water-safe, use the suds of some dishwashing liquid on a clean cloth to gently rub the stain in a circular motion.
 Avoid getting the fabric too wet during this process, and restore texture with a nylon-bristled scrub brush when finished.
 Some microsuede cushion covers can be removed and put straight into the washer.
 If that is the kind of easy care your lifestyle needs, check the product description before you buy.